samjulien/blog/_posts/2017-06-29-real-world-angular-series-part-2.markdown

 ### Sign In with Admin Account

 The next thing we need to do is _sign in_ with our intended admin user.
-This will trigger the rules to execute and the app metadata will be added to our targeted account.
+This will trigger the rule to execute and the app metadata will be added to our targeted account.
 Then the roles data will also be available in the tokens whenever the user logs in.

 Since we've implemented login in our Angular app already, all we need to do is sign in with the account we specified in our `Set roles to a user` rule.
 Visit your Angular app in the browser at [http://localhost:4200](http://localhost:4200) and click the "Log In" link we added in the header.